The Importance of Trees & Friendship

 I'm not sad that I am 27 necessarily.
 I am sad that time seems to just move forward so violently without considering the fact that I need more of it.
 SO MUCH MORE OF IT.
 I feel like such a failure for having had no success in anything I have actually wanted success in.
 My accomplishments at this point seem so small and insignificant.

-I know we all feel aging and we all feel inadequate.
+I know we all feel aging, and we all feel inadequate.
 I am by no means suffering through anything special.
-I also know I DO have things to be proud of in my life but that doesn't change how I feel like crap right now.
+I also know I DO have things to be proud of in my life, but that doesn't change how I feel like crap right now.

 Please enjoy some cute pictures of me as an adorable child to even out the existential dread.